-- (a) You will receive only 80% of the payment, because the Plan Administrator is required to withhold 20% of the payment and send it to the IRS as income tax withholding to be credited against your taxes (plus any applicable mandatory state withholding). - (b) Your payment will be taxed in the current year unless you roll it over.
+- a.
+You will receive only 80% of the payment, because the Plan Administrator is required to withhold 20% of the payment and send it to the IRS as income tax withholding to be credited against your taxes.

+- b.
+Your payment will be taxed in the current year unless you roll it over.
 You may be able to use special tax rules that could reduce the tax you owe.
-However, if you receive the payment before separating from service after age 55, you also may have to pay an additional 10% Federal tax penalty, plus a state law early distribution penalty.

-- (c) You can roll over the payment by paying it to your IRA or to another employer plan that accepts your rollover, within 60 days of receiving the payment. - (d) If you later want to roll over 100% of the payment to an IRA or an employer plan, you must find other money to replace the 20% that was withheld.
+However, if you receive the payment before age 55, you also may have to pay an additional 10% tax. - c.
+You can roll over the payment by paying it to your IRA or to another employer plan that accepts your rollover, within 60 days of receiving the payment. - d.
+If you later want to roll over 100% of the payment to an IRA or an employer plan, you must find other money to replace the 20% that was withheld.
 If you roll over only the 80% that you received, you will be taxed on the 20% that was withheld and that is not rolled over.